-Posted on: August 5, 2014
+Posted on: January 5, 2023

 The painting above was made before Amsterdam’s Central Station was build.
 There used to be a harbor on the spot where central station is right now.
 The central station in Amsterdam was build between 1881 and 1889.
 It was designed by P.J.H.
 Cuypers, who also designed the Rijksmuseum in Amsterdam.

 If you would compare the painting with the picture above, you can see that the Schreiers Tower hasn’t changed much.

 The interior of VOC Cafe de Scheierstoren has that beautiful vintage look.

 This beautiful cafe is located just next to the Red Light District and Nieuwmarkt Square.
 It’s really easy to get here, just ask the bartender for directions.